 The Cabbagetown Residents Association (CRA) was established in 1967.
 It is a volunteer organization that represents residents living in the area of Cabbagetown bordered by:

 - Gerrard Street to the South

 - Don River to the East

-Homeowners and renters living in Cabbagetown who believe it is important to improve safety and enhance our general quality of life within the community are welcome to join.
+All residents, homeowners and renters living in Cabbagetown who believe it is important to improve safety and enhance our general quality of life within the community are welcome to join us.

-The name Cabbagetown can be traced to the 1840’s, when waves of emigrants fleeing the famine in Ireland arrived in Toronto with many settling into the area between Parliament Street and the Don Valley.
-Hungry and poor these people grew root vegetables and cabbages in the thin sandy soil and with cabbages being the more visible garden vegetable, the name Cabbagetown was coined.
-The area was also home to the Don Vale House, an old-time hostelry and sporting resort.
+The name Cabbagetown can be traced to the 1840s, when waves of emigrants fleeing the famine in Ireland arrived in Toronto with many settling into the area between Parliament Street and the Don Valley.
+Hungry and poor these people grew root vegetables and cabbages in the thin sandy soil.
+With cabbages being their most visible garden vegetable, the name Cabbagetown was coined.

 The neighbourhood that evolved out of those hard times is dense and delightful.
 Small cottages share narrow shaded streets with tall Victorian homes.
 Parliament Street has always been the core of the neighbourhood, today featuring shops, restaurants and cafes.
 While out of place today, the name Parliament Street dates back to the earliest days of Toronto, when Upper Canada's first Legislature was located near the intersection of Parliament and King Streets.

 Through its recorded history and continuing transformation, Cabbagetown has been home to an amazing group of Canadian personalities who, in both big and small ways, have left their imprint on the community and the nation.
-These individuals are honoured by blue heritage plaques placed at their former residences, as part of the public education program, Cabbagetown People.
+These individuals are honoured by blue heritage plaques placed on or in the front gardens of their former residences.

 Today's Cabbagetown accommodates a diverse population and represents what a good city neighbourhood should be: lively, attractive and full of character.